A 19th-century villa with 5,700m² of grounds and a former stable, nestled

 Location

-This fine edifice stands near the town of Bazas in the Gironde department of south-west France.
-It is tucked away on a quiet road on a town's outskirts, nestled in splendid grounds and surrounded by age-old trees.
+This fine edifice stands on a quiet road on the edge of a village, nestled in splendid grounds and surrounded by age-old trees.
 The property is a haven of calm.
 Its backdrop is the Landes de Gascogne regional nature park.
 The Sauternes vineyards are nearby too.
 And a few roads away from it, the River Ciron flows peacefully in a catchment basin listed as a Natura 2000 conservation area.

 You can quickly reach quaint towns and specialist food shops selling local produce.
-A motorway and a train station are just 15 minutes away by car and the beautiful Hostens lakes are a 20-minute drive from the property.
-The city of Bordeaux and the Atlantic Ocean can be reached in under an hour.
+A motorway and a train station are just 15 minutes away by car.
+The city of Bordeaux and the Atlantic Ocean can be reached in 45 minutes.

 Description